icons8/lunacy-docs/docs/index.md

 ![Lunacy allows you to create and edit gradients](public/mAz4bmww76HilrhUizdqvw_img_15.png)

-Following types of gradient are supported:
+The following types of gradients are supported in Lunacy:

 * Linear gradient